heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 In this example, the query parameters are `firstName` and `lastName`.
 The server will replace the query parameters with the actual values of the parameters.

 The query parameters are separated from the path by a `?` character.

-The query parameters are separated from each other by a `&` character.
+Each query parameter is separated from each other by a `&` character.

 Let's update the `Main.java` file to demonstrate this by adding a new context with some query parameters: